-The College submitted that the Registrant engaged in sexual abuse of a patient, notwithstanding that the Patient's last appointment with the Registrant was on February 13, 2021, prior to the commencement of the consensual sexual relationship between the Patient and the Registrant.
+The College noted that the allegation of misconduct in paragraph 12(e) of the Notice of Hearing had been withdrawn, and noted further that there was no evidence in support of the allegation in paragraph 10 of the Notice of Hearing, which related to commencement of the consensual sexual relationship between the Patient and the Registrant.
 This was because subsection 1(6) of the Code defines patient to include an individual who was a patient of a member for one year from the date on which the individual ceased to be the member's patient.
 As a result, the Patient remained a patient at the time the Registrant began a sexual relationship with him.
 This constituted sexual abuse because, pursuant to paragraph (a) of section 1(3) of the Code, sexual abuse of a patient by a member means sexual intercourse or other forms of physical sexual relations between the member and a patient.
-As a result, the Registrant sexually abused the Patient because the Registrant engaged in a concurrent sexual and therapeutic relationship with the Patient.
+As a result, the Registrant because the Registrant engaged in a concurrent sexual and therapeutic relationship with the Patient.